 The Bath House

 There is strong circumstantial evidence, including the find close by in 1903-4 of a Nero tile, to suggest that the public baths in Insula XXXIIIA in the south-east of the Roman town are early in the town’s development.
-Excavation to test this will take place in the summer of 2018.
+Excavation to test this took place in the summer of 2018.
 Find out more here